GunioRobot/gitzone/README.txt

 hooks on the server make commits to the repository during a push.

+  % git clone ns.example.net:zones/$user zones
+  % # or if you're using gitzone-shell you can use any path:
   % git clone ns.example.net:zones
   % cd zones
   % # edit files